Ever wonder how mechanics and tire shops balanced tires before computers and electronic spin balancers existed?

 So you’re thinking great, why wouldn’t everyone want a dynamic balance?
 Well, its not that simple.
 If you do a quick google search, it may seem that it really is that simple, but read-on, it really isn’t that black and white.

-A static imbalance occurs at all times (including at full stop).
-Dynamic imbalance only occurs when the rotor is in motion.
+A static imbalance occurs at all times, while dynamic imbalance only occurs when the rotor is in motion.
 In the case of a solid rotor, dynamic balance can be more precisely calculated; however what happens if the rotor is flexible?

-When the rotor (car wheel/tire in our case) is flexing as it spins, its also changing the distribution of weight in the dynamic plane.
+When the rotor (car wheel/tire in our case) is flexing as it spins, it is also changing the distribution of weight in the dynamic plane.

 When a tire is being balanced dynamically on an electronic wheel balancer, it is free floating in the machine with no external forces, or at best has a small roller on it called “road force”.